 Nikon D700 versus Sony A7R III

-The Nikon D700 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in July 2008 and October 2017.
+The Nikon D700 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in July 2008 and October 2017.
 The D700 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Nikon has a resolution of 12.1 megapixel, whereas the Sony provides 42.2 MP.

-The physical size and weight of the Nikon D700 and the Sony A7R III are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D700 and the Sony A7R III is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D700 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D700 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (33 percent) than the Nikon D700.
 Moreover, the A7R III is substantially lighter (39 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.